mhdemo/work_sample_2/README.md

 }
 ```

-With the predictions stored I can now bind them to the original data to analyze and visualize the price differences.
-I've chosen to facet the data based upon the product so that it is easier to see the actual prices and predictions for each plot.
+With the predictions stored I can now bind them to the original data to
+analyze and visualize the price differences.
+I’ve chosen to facet the
+data based upon the product so that it is easier to see the actual
+prices and predictions for each plot.

 ``` r
 avg_dairy_tbl %>%